gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 - String version: Version of the *Component Descriptor*
 - BinaryStream data: Binary stream containing the local blob data.
 - String mediaType: media-type of the uploaded data (optional)
-- map(string,string) annotations: Additional information about the uploaded artifact (optional)
+- String referenceName (optional): resource typpe specific information that can be used by a target repository to determine an identity for te potential global access.
+- String globalAccess (optional): A JSON string describing a global access specification for the resource

 **Outputs**:

 - String localAccessInfo: The information how to access the source or resource as a *local blob*.
 - String globalAccessInfo (optional): The information how to access the source or resource via a global reference.
+This must be the JSON representatio of a global access specification.

 **Errors**: